Proximyst/Bukkit4Clojure/README.md

   )
 ```

-To now register this, you'll need to do this in the onEnable:
+To now register this, you'll need to do this in the onEnable, but remember to call use on it first:
 ```clojure
 (defn onEnable
   []